daniell419/daniell419.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am an economist from Universidad de los Andes with a minor in History and Chinese Language and Culture.
-Currently, I am a candidate for a Master's degree in Economics at the same university.
-Additionally, I serve as a Teaching Assistant (TA) for the master's econometrics course and as the lead instructor for a data analysis course using R, both at the University of los Andes.
-My research focuses on creating counterfactual images using convolutional neural networks to address issues related to the Violation of SUTVA (Stable Unit Treatment Value Assumption) in causal inference.
+I serve as a Teaching Assistant (TA) for the master's econometrics course and as the lead instructor for a data analysis course using R, both at the University of los Andes.I am an economist from Universidad de los Andes with a minor in History and Chinese Language and Culture.
+Currently, I am studying a Master's Degree in Economics at the same university.
+Additionally, My research focuses on creating counterfactual images using convolutional neural networks to address issues related to the Violation of SUTVA (Stable Unit Treatment Value Assumption) in causal inference.

 I work in two broad areas of knowledge.
 Firstly, in Causal Inference, where I engage in applied econometrics to evaluate the impact of policies or treatments.
 Secondly, in the field of Machine Learning where I develop predictive and generative models.